CprimeLearningLabs/terraform-azure-intro/labs/lab-3.4-Database/lab3.4-postgresql_database.md

 touch database.tf
 ```

-Open the file for edit to add four new resources.
+Open the file for edit to add five new resources.

 1. A random number.
 This will be needed as a suffix for the postgresql server name to make that server name unique in Azure.
 ```